Muhamad-jamal/Assignment/README.md

 ### Utility & Artisan Commands

-- `php artisan logs:prune` – Delete old logs (>1 month)
+- `php artisan employee-logs:cleanup` – Delete employee logs older than one month from the logs table
-- `php artisan logs:clear-files` – Remove log files
+- `php artisan logs:remove-all` – Remove all log files from storage/logs directory
-- `php artisan employees:insert {count}` – Add fake employees
+- `php artisan employees:insert {count}` – Insert a given number of employees with a progress bar
-- `php artisan db:export` – Export DB as SQL
+- `php artisan db:export` – Export the entire database to a SQL file in storage/backups
-- `php artisan employees:export-json` – Export employees to JSON
+- `php artisan employees:export-json` – Export all employee data to a JSON file in storage/backups

 ### Other Features